Top Organizations That Help With Funeral Expenses

 Burial allowances for veterans

 The Veterans Administration (VA) provides financial assistance to the family members of fallen service members and veterans.
-The VA can also provide financial support to spouses or minor children of veterans.
-Surviving family members are eligible to receive a tax-free burial allowance between $300 and $2,000, and they may also have the option to bury their family member at a national or state military cemetery.
+The VA can also provide funeral financial assistance to spouses or minor children of veterans.
+Surviving family members are eligible to receive a tax-free burial allowance between $300 and $2,000, and it may also be within their rights to bury their family member at a national or state military cemetery.

 Social Security one-time payment

-If the person who passed away has accrued Social Security benefits, direct family members may be eligible to receive a one-time payment of $225.
+If the person who passed away has accrued Social Security benefits, direct family members may be eligible to receive a one-time payment.
 You can find out more about eligibility requirements on the Social Security Administration’s website and follow the steps to apply.

 Benefits from FEMA

 If your loved one passed away because of an event that was declared a major disaster or emergency, the Federal Emergency Management Agency (FEMA) may be able to cover some of the funeral costs.
 The organization may pay for urns or caskets, burial plots, mortuary services, and transportation and death certificate costs.
-To find out how to apply, visit FEMA’s website.
+To find out how to apply for their funeral grant, visit FEMA’s website.

 Thousands of people create fundraisers for funeral costs on GoFundMe every day.
 When you’re ready to start a memorial fundraiser, it takes just a few minutes.
-Our free fundraising platform means you’ll be able to use more of your donations for funeral expenses.
+In the US, there’s no fee to start or manage your fundraiser on GoFundMe.
+However, there is one small transaction fee per donation that covers all your fundraising needs.
+Everything else goes directly to your cause, because that’s what matters most.

 How crowdfunding can help with funeral expenses